Skip to content

 51. Processes/trades RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-[Externally verified] The company reports that 2.2% of RSPO-certified palm oil processes/trades through Segregated or Identity Preserved supply chains.
+The company reports that 1.67% of RSPO-certified palm oil processes/trades through segregated or identity-preserved supply chains.

 52. Indonesia Sustainable Palm Oil (ISPO) certified (100%)?

-[Externally verified] The company reports that 80% of its estates and 92% of its palm oil mills in Indonesia are ISPO certified.
-This is externally verified on the Mutu International website.
+The company reports that 96% of its estates and 100% of its palm oil mills are ISPO-certified.

 • Y